Learn about information barriers in Microsoft 365

 Currently, information barriers do not apply to email communications.
 In addition, information barriers are independent from compliance boundaries.

 Before you define and apply information barrier policies, make sure your organization does not have Exchange address book policies in effect.
 (Information barriers are based on address book policies.)

 What happens with information barriers

 When information barrier policies are in place, people who should not communicate or share files with other specific users won't be able to find, select, chat, or call those users.
-With information barriers, checks are in place to prevent unauthorized communication.
+With information barriers, checks are in place to prevent unauthorized communication and collaboration.

-Initially, information barriers apply to Microsoft Teams chats and channels only.
+Information barriers applies to Microsoft Teams (chats and channels), SharePoint Online and OneDrive.
 In Microsoft Teams, information barrier policies determine and prevent the following kinds of unauthorized communications:

 - Searching for a user